Fantomcode23/fantomphorce/README.md

 - C++ <a href="https://www.w3schools.com/cpp/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" alt="cplusplus" width="40" height="40"/> </a>

 # How to get started?
-- do these things to run our applications
+On VScode, open our repo.
+Open the server.py file and python server.py or run the server.py under local host.

 # Problems with existing solutions
-- Lack of appropriate AI ML model integrations
+- Lack of appropriate AI ML model integrations.
-- Lack of dedicated chatbots
+- Lack of dedicated chatbots.
-- Lack of one-stop solution
+- Lack of one-stop solution.

 # Solution
+Our simple and intuitive Web based application tracks emissions and encourages to reduce the emissions.

 # Working and features
-- Sign in with user authentication using email OTP
+- Sign in with user authentication using email OTP .
+- Dashboard leading user to various features of the website
-- Dashboard showing emission calculator which calculates total carbon emissions
+- Emission calculator which calculates total carbon emissions.
-- Graphical representation of the calculated emissions with respective categories
+- Graphical representation of the calculated emissions with respective categories.
-- ChatBot answering the user's questions
+- ChatBot answering the user's questions.
-- Machine Learning model using Random Forest Regression model to predict emissions based on transport routes
+- Machine Learning model using Random Forest Regression model to predict emissions based on transport routes.
-- Database stores the entered user data for future usage
+- Database stores the entered user data for future usage.
+- Advice page for suggestions under each category.

 # We ran into the following challenges
+- Integrating the flask based website with all the different components.
 - Finding suitable dataset and problems training ML model appropriately.
 - Integrating flask and the AI powered ML recomendation engine.

 # Scope for further enhancements
-- Improve UI
+- Improve UI.
-- Introduce points based system to encourage users to stay motivated
+- Introduce points based system to encourage users to stay motivated.
+- Additional features to enhance User Experience like integration with google maps API to get automatic transport emissions.

 # Team
  ## [Karthik Prakash](https://github.com/kart2004)